purpleidea/mgmt/docs/function-guide.md

 You'll need some basic knowledge of using the [`types`](https://github.com/purpleidea/mgmt/tree/master/lang/types) library which is included with mgmt.
 This library lets you interact with the available types and values in the mgmt language.
-It is very easy to use, and should be fairly intuitive.
+It is very easy to use and should be fairly intuitive.
 Most of what you'll need to know can be inferred from looking at example code.